 Since my kids were familiar with copywork and were printing just fine.
 I thought that it would be OK to just launch straight into a simple cursive copywork book.
 I was a knucklehead.
 I rushed it (I roll my eyes up at myself).

 For some reason I didn’t spend time teaching correct letter formation for a few lesson.
-So, thankfully, the light went on and I backtracked.
-I started simply using the ebooks from my Cursive First Pack.
+So, thankfully, the light went on and I backtracked and retaught how to format the letters.

 My Second Mistake—One size fits all

 Well, I do know that my children are quite different.
 My youngest daughter who is nearly 9 has exquisite handwriting.
 Her brother is nearly 11 and is a slower writer; his letters are larger than hers.